Democrats Unveil Ad Attacking House GOP Leaders

 "Past is prologue when it comes to House Republican leadership — a series of toxic politicians pushing toxic policies," Fain said.
 "It's just more of the same with the Republicans jockeying to replace Paul Ryan.
 Our country can't afford the House GOP's continuing circus of chaos and corruption, and we're going to make sure voters from coast to coast know it."

 The ad goes to great lengths to remind viewers of some of the seedier moments in House GOP history.
-It includes a shot of former Rep. Bob Livingston, who was in line to replace Gingrich but stepped down to avoid revealing details of his extra-marital affairs.
+It includes a shot of former Rep. Bob Livingston, who was in line to replace Gingrich but stepped down to avoid revealing details of his extramarital affairs.

 Then a shot of former House Speaker Dennis Hastert, R-Ill., being whisked away in a wheelchair behind the headline "Hastert Paid Sex-Abuse Accuser $1.7 Million to Stay Quiet."
 It also goes on to attack Ryan, who the group argued "tried to end Medicare and Social Security."